CrunchyData/pg_featureserv/README.md

 * Provides a simple HTML user interface, with web maps to view feature spatial data
 * Uses the power of Postgres to reduce the amount of code and to make data definition easy and familiar.
-  Feature collections are defined by database tables and views
+  * Feature collections are defined by database objects (tables and views)
 * Uses PostGIS to provide geospatial functionality:
   * Transforming geometry data into the output coordinate system
   * Marshalling feature data into GeoJSON

 ## Building from Source

-pg_featurserv is developed under Go 1.13, although it may work with earlier versions.
+pg_featurserv is developed under Go 1.13.
+It may also work with earlier versions.

 * Ensure the Go compiler is installed
 * Download or clone this repository into `$GOPATH/src/github.com/CrunchyData/pg_featureserv`